micllynn/mouseberry/README.md

 # Getting started

 ## The basics
 Let's start by importing the package.
 We will set up a simple experiment consisting of one trialtype with one tone event that occurs.
-This is the most basic setup for running a behavior experiment.
+This is the most basic setup for creating and running a behavior experiment.

 ```python
 import mouseberry as mb